DanWahlin/openai-acs-msgraph/README.md

 1. Run `docker-compose up` in a console window to start the Postgresql server.

-1. Open a separate command window and run `npm start-api` to start the backend API service.
+1. Open a 2nd console window and run `npm start-api` to start the backend API service.
 This will automatically populate the database with sample data.

-1. Open a separate command window and run `npm start`.
+1. Open a 3rd console window and run `npm start`.

 1. Go to the browser and login using your Microsoft 365 Developer tenant account.